MohammadParsaTheFirst/Music-Composer/README.md

 - Jupyter Notebook

 ## Instructions
 Firslty, we implemented Template Matching.
-Then, we identified notes for the songs: `Twinkle, Twinkle, Little Star` , `Polyushka Polie`, and `jane-maryam`  and provide the corresponding outputs.
+Then, we identified notes for the songs: `Twinkle, Twinkle, Little Star` , `Ava Maria`, `Polyushka Polie`, and `jane-maryam`  and provide the corresponding outputs.
 You can see the note' files in the images file: `..\images`.
 Afterwards we identified black, white, and whole notes  besides sharp and flat signs and confined them with red reactangles.
 ## Helper Functions

-You can use the functions provided in `helper.ipynb` to assist with note recognition and drawing rectangles around identified notes.
+You can use the functions provided in `..\Helper\helper.ipynb` to assist with note recognition and drawing rectangles around identified notes.

 ## Tips